How can you limit your exposure to COVID-19 when travelling, staying at hotel or shopping over the holidays?

-Travelling by airplane or public transport this December?
+Travelling by airplane, toll road or public transport this holiday?
 Staying at a hotel or self-catering venue?
-Shopping for gifts?
-No matter how you’re spending your time over the holidays, it’s important to adhere to the preventive measures that limit your exposure to COVID-19 and keep you and others safe.
+No matter how you're spending your time over the holidays, it's important to adhere to the preventive measures that limit your exposure to COVID-19 and keep you and others safe.

 What to do to keep safe